Lexus LFA: Sales

 As of September 2020, 38 LFAs have been sold in Europe.

 As of 2020, Lexus still had four unsold LFAs after selling three LFAs in 2019.
 However, two were sold in March 2020 and another in September 2020.

 In June 2023, an Australian Toyota dealer purchased the final LFA, its own display car, more than a decade after production ended.
 The "sale" circumvented new Australian vehicle standards that would have otherwise made the LFA unregistrable after July 2023.
 As of 2023, the vehicle remains unused and undelivered.

+Nameplate use for other models

+LFA Concept (2025)

+The LFA nameplate was reused for a battery electric concept sports car shown in December 2025, which is a renamed Sport Concept shown in August 2025.